Cotter Pyke

 Appearance and Character

-Cotter has small, close-set eyes, a broken nose and a pox ravaged face.
-He has a widow's peak and a sparse, rough beard.
-He is lean, hard and wiry.[1]
+Cotter has small, close-set eyes and a broken nose.
+He has a widow's peak and a sparse, rough beard to cover his pox-scarred face.
+Cotter is not handsome, but he is lean, hard, and wiry.[2]

 History